SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 of the gut microbiome mediate the capacity to modulate tumorigenesis.

 **Results**

-**Antibiotic perturbation of the gut microbiome modulates tumorigenicity.**
+***Antibiotic perturbation of the gut microbiome modulates tumorigenicity.***

-To test the hypothesis that gut microbiome structure mediates tumorigenesis, we administered an assortment of antibiotic treatments to specific-pathogen-free (SPF) C57BL/6 mice and treated them with the azoxymethane (AOM) and DSS inflammation-based model of CRC [Zackular et al., 2013] (Figure 1a).
-We treated mice with all possible combinations of metronidazole, streptomycin, and vancomycin to create eight treatment groups: no antibiotics, all antibiotics (metronidazole, streptomycin, and vancomycin), $\Delta$metronidazole (streptomycin and vancomycin), Δstreptomycin (metronidazole and vancomycin), Δvancomycin (metronidazole and streptomycin), metronidazole only, streptomycin only, and vancomycin only.
-Each treatment group showed a significant decrease in tumor multiplicity compared to mice that did not receive antibiotics; however, all of the antibiotic treatments resulted in varying levels of tumorigenesis (Figure 1A).
-These results demonstrate that distinctive antibiotic treatments yield a differential capacity for colon tumorigenesis.

-Marked structural changes associated with each antibiotic treatment could be observed at the phylum level (Figure 2C).
-Untreated control mice were dominated by the phlya Bacteroidetes (65±5.7%), Firmicutes (24±4.6%), and Proteobacteria (3±1.1%) (Figure 3A).
-The mice that received the full antibiotic cocktail primarily harbored Firmicutes (92±3%), particularly from the family *Lactobacillaceae*.
-In contrast, the mice that received only metronidazole had similar levels of Bacteroidetes (74±4%) and Firmicutes (7±1%) as control mice, but there was a significant bloom in Proteobacteria (9±0.08%).
-The Δmetronidazole and Δstreptomycin treatments led to the dominance of Proteobacteria (66±5% and 75±5%, respectively).
-The Δvancomycin treated mice harbored Firmicutes (48±8%) and Proteobacteria (48±12%).
-The mice that only received vancomycin were composed of bacterial populations belonging to the phyla Firmicutes (12±3%), Proteobacteria (38±2%), Tenericutes (18±6%), and Verrucomicrobia (27±12%).
-These results demonstrate that antibiotic treatments perturbed the structure of the microbial community, leading to 7 distinct communities that were associated with varying levels of tumorigenesis.

-To examine the role of the microbial community in this variation in tumorigenesis, we first considered the diversity of the gut microbiome using fecal samples taken at the end the model (Figure 1a).
-Each antibiotic treatment resulted in a significant decrease in the microbial diversity compared to mice that did not receive antibiotics.
-Mice treated with streptomycin or metronidazole alone showed intermediate levels of diversity that were significantly higher than the remaining treatments (Figure 2A).
-However, there was no direct correlation between changes in diversity and tumorigenicity of the microbial community.
-To determine if there was an association with a decrease in bacterial burden in the colon and tumorigenesis, we next looked at overall bacterial numbers in the feces.
-Using qPCR of the 16S rRNA gene we determined that there was not a significant decrease in overall bacterial numbers following treatment (Supplemental Figure 1).
-These results indicate that the mere bacterial load or diversity of the community was insufficient to explain the differences in tumor burden.

-Next, we characterized the differences in the structures of the communities by calculating the distance between samples using a metric that incorporates the OTU membership and relative abundance (i.e. θ~YC~ ) [Yue and Clayton, 2005].
-Each antibiotic treatment group harbored a significantly altered microbiome at the end point of the model compared to untreated animals (Figure 2B).
-Furthermore, each treatment resulted in a significantly different community structure, as each treatment group clustered separately from one another (Figure 2B).
-Similar results were observed when we used phylogenetic-based metrics of β-diversity (i.e. weighted and unweighted UniFrac).
-These results indicate that highly disparate community structures can come from mice that harbor similar numbers of tumors.
+We subjected conventionally-raised C57BL/6 mice to an inflammation-based model of colorectal cancer that utilizes azoxymethane (AOM) as a mutatgen and dextran sodium sulfate (DSS) to induce inflammation [Zackular et al., 2013; Baxter et al. 2014] (Figure 1A).
+As a test of the hypothesis that the microbiota are involved in tumorigenesis, we manipulated the microbiota by administering eight antibiotic treatment groups and then quantified the effects of the treatments on the number of tumors observed at the end of the model.
+Specifically, we treated mice with (i) no antibiotics, (ii) metronidazole, streptomycin, and vancomycin (all antibiotics), (iii) streptomycin and vancomycin ($\Delta$ metronidazole), (iv) metronidazole and vancomycin ($\Delta$ streptomycin), (v) metronidazole and streptomycin ($\Delta$ vancomycin), (vi) metronidazole, (vii) streptomycin, and (viii) vancomycin.
+Quantitative PCR targeting the 16S rRNA gene indicated that the number of copies of the 16S rRNA gene did not differ between the treatment groups.
+The three antibiotics were selected because they were thought to target different groups of bacteria including anaerobes (metronidazole), Gram-negatives (streptomycin), and Gram-positives (vancomycin).
+By sequencing the 16S rRNA genes that were present in the feces of the mice that were treated with the antibiotics it was clear that these treatments resulted in different starting communities (Figure 1B); however, the composition of these communities was not a predictable result of the antibiotic that was used to treat the mice.
+In support of our hypothesis we observed that antibiotic treatment resulted in a decrease in tumor multiplicity relative to the mice that did not receive antibiotics (Figure 1CD).
+These results demonstrated that perturbation of the microbiota through the use of antibiotics yields a differential capacity for colon tumorigenesis.

+***The final tumor burden can be predicted from the initial microbiota*** Because we obtained serial fecal samples it was possible to ascertain the composition of the microbiota for each mouse as well as the number of tumors in its colon at the end of the model.
+Using the 16S rRNA gene sequence data generated from feces collected on the day of AOM injection, we assigned the sequences to operational taxonomic units (OTUs) that were defined as a group of sequences that, on average, were not more than 3% different from each other.
+We then used the regression-based random forest machine learning algorithm to identify OTUs that would enable us to predict the number of tumors that were found in the same mice at the end of the model.
+The model that included OTUs that had an average relative abundance greater than 1.5% resulted in the greatest percentage of the variance explained (Supplementary Figure 1).
+This model included 15 OTUs and explained
-**Identification of tumor modulating bacterial populations in the gut microbiome**
+62.6% of the variation in the tumor counts (Figure 2).

-The clear differences in community structure and composition coupled with the disparate levels of tumorigenesis provided us with an opportunity to identify potentially protective or tumor-promoting bacterial populations.
-To identify these tumor-modulating OTUs, we partitioned the treatment groups into high tumor incidence (Δmetronidazole, streptomycin only, and vancomycin only; median number of tumors=5.5) and low tumor incidence (All antibiotics and Δvancomycin, Δstreptomycin and metronidazole only median number of tumors=2.0).
-We then used LeFSe to identify differentially abundant bacterial populations that were associated with an increased or decreased tumor burden in mice (Figure 2D).
-We observed that four OTUs were significantly enriched among treatment groups with a higher tumor burden.
-(Figure 3; Supplemental Figure 2).
-Among the mice in the treatments with a low tumor burden there were 12 OTUs that were significantly enriched.
-(Figure 3; Supplemental Figure 2).
-Using Spearman correlation analysis we confirmed that these bacterial populations were highly correlated with an increased or decreased tumor burden in mice (Supplemental Figure 3 and Supplemental Table 1).
-These results indicate that there are populations that are associated with promoting or protecting against tumorigenesis.

-Interestingly, when we investigated the relative abundance of these OTUs for each treatment group, we observed that the distribution of these OTUs was patchy across the treatment groups (Figure 4).
-For example, among the three groups with the most tumors, β-Proteobacteria (OTU 25) was highly abundant among the Δmetronidazole group, significantly less abundant in vancomycin only group, and completely absent from the streptomycin only group.
-In contrast, *Mucinispirillum* (OTU 87) was absent in the Δmetronidazole group, but elevated in the other two treatment groups.
-This result suggests that there was not a single bacterial population promoting tumorigenesis in mice.
-Instead it is likely that there are populations of tumor promoting bacteria and tumor suppressing bacteria that can interact or serve redundant roles to modulate tumor burden.
+As suggested in Figure 2A, when the OTUs were sorted in decreasing order by their Gini coefficient, there was a jump between the sixth and seventh OTUs.
+In fact, when we reconstructed the model using only the six OTUs that provided the largest Gini coefficients, the model explained
+62.8% of the variation in the tumor counts.
+These six OTUs included members of the Firmicutes (OTU 6), Bacteroidetes (OTUs 4 and 19), Proteobacteria (OTU 3), and Tenericutes (OTUs 34 and 35).
+Increased numbers of tumors were associated with decreases in the relative abundance of relatives of the Enterobacteriaceae (OTU 3), *Ureaplasma* (OTU 34), and *Lactobacillus* (OTU 6) and increases in the relative abundance of the *Anaeroplasma* (OTU 35), Porphyromonadaceae (OTU 4), and *Prevotella* (OTU 19).
+Our random forest modeling demonstrated that it was possible to predict the number of tumors at the end of the model based on the composition of the microbiota at the beginning of the model.

 **Microbiome dynamics reveal potential associations between bacterial populations that mediate tumorigenesis**

-Comparison of the communities in the initial and final fecal samples collected from each treatment group indicated that the groups varied in the amount of change over the course of the model.
-The mice that received streptomycin or vancomycin only and the Δstreptomycin mice had significantly less structural change overtime compared to control mice (Fig. 4A).
+7. Comparison of the communities in the initial and final fecal samples collected from each treatment group indicated that the groups varied in the amount of change over the course of the model.
+The mice that received streptomycin or vancomycin only and the $\Delta$ streptomycin mice had significantly less structural change overtime compared to control mice (Fig. 4A).
 Meanwhile, the mice that received the full cocktail maintained a constant community structure throughout the model.
-Conversely, the Δmetronidazole and Δvancomycin mice had the highest level of variation across the model (Figure 4A).
-The amount that the gut microbiomes changed was not directly correlated with tumor burden (rho = 0.15, p = 0.41).
+Conversely, the $\Delta$ metronidazole and $\Delta$ vancomycin mice had the highest level of variation across the model (Figure 4A).
+The amount that the gut microbiomes changed was not directly correlated with tumor burden ($\rho$=0.15, p = 0.41).
 This result indicated that the destabilization of the initial community structure and the resulting host response was not associated with tumor burden.

-We next determined whether the OTU-level changes across the model could reveal underlying mechanisms associated with this dramatic difference in tumorigenicity between treatment groups.
-Thus, we performed repeated-measures paired group analysis of variance to identify features from within the microbiome that were significantly enriched or depleted overtime for each treatment group.
-We used fecal samples from day 0 and compared those to samples at the endpoint of the model for the Δmetronidazole and Δvancomycin treated groups since these communities showed the greatest change over the course of the model (Figure 5A).
+8. We next determined whether the OTU-level changes across the model could reveal underlying mechanisms associated with this dramatic difference in tumorigenicity between treatment groups.
+Thus, we performed repeated-measures paired group analysis of variance to identify features from within the microbiome that were significantly enriched or depleted over time for each treatment group.
+We used fecal samples from day 0 and compared those to samples at the endpoint of the model for the $\Delta$ metronidazole and $\Delta$ vancomycin treated groups since these communities showed the greatest change over the course of the model (Figure 5A).
 In both groups there was a significant enrichment of an OTU associated with the *Enterobacteriaceae* (OTU 3) family.
-In the Δmetronidazole-treated mice, this enrichment was associated with the simultaneous depletion in the relative abundance of *Clostridium* (OTUs 31, 34, and 57), *Streptococcus* (OTU 92), and *Enterococcus* (OTU 27).
-However, Δvancomycin-treated mice only showed a significant decrease in OTUs associated with *Lactobacillus* (OTU 6), while maintaining steady levels in each of the depleted populations observed in ∆metronidazole treated mice.
+In the $\Delta$ metronidazole-treated mice, this enrichment was associated with the simultaneous depletion in the relative abundance of *Clostridium* (OTUs 31, 34, and 57), *Streptococcus* (OTU 92), and *Enterococcus* (OTU 27).
+However, $\Delta$ vancomycin-treated mice only showed a significant decrease in OTUs associated with *Lactobacillus* (OTU 6), while maintaining steady levels in each of the depleted populations observed in ∆metronidazole treated mice.
 We also observed enrichment in the relative